Volue-Public/energy-smp-docs/docs/mesh/concepts/modelling/relations.md

 * one-to-many (collection): where value of *many* is in range defined by *minimum* and *maximum cardinality* on relation [attribute definition](./general.md#attribute-definition) level.

-By convention ownership relation attribute names start with 'has_...', e.g.:
+By convention ownership relation attribute names start with 'has_...', e.g.
 *has_PowerPlant*.
 Removing an object will remove recursively all of its owned objects as well, if there were any.